dnwitko/Elegoo-AI-Robot/README.md

 Use the `xxd` tool (or a similar utility) to convert each quantized `.tflite` model into a C byte array (`.cc` file) and create a corresponding header (`.h`) declaring the array and its length variable.

-        # Example for audio model:
+        # For audio model:
         xxd -i quantized_audio_model.tflite > main/models/audio_model/audio_model_data.cc
         # Manually add 'const int g_audio_model_data_len = <size>;' to the .cc file
         # Create main/models/audio_model/audio_model_data.h declaring the array/len

-        # Example for vision model (replace 'face' if using person detection):
+        # For vision model (replace 'person'  with 'face' if using person detection):
-        xxd -i quantized_vision_model.tflite > main/models/face_model/face_detect_model_data.cc
+        xxd -i quantized_vision_model.tflite > main/models/person_model/person_detect_model_data.cc
-        # Manually add 'const int g_face_detect_model_data_len = <size>;' to the .cc file
+        # Manually add 'const int g_person_detect_model_data_len = <size>;' to the .cc file
-        # Create main/models/face_model/face_detect_model_data.h declaring the array/len
+        # Create main/models/person_model/person_detect_model_data.h declaring the array/len

-From there, add your quantized models to their respective `bash models\` folder.
+From there, add your quantized models to their respective `models\` folder.
 Then, open your ESP-IDF environment and set your target:

 ```bash
 # This will set up the project to be compiled for the ESP32-S3.